dongjin-seo2020/homepage/index.md

 {% include cv-contact.html %}

 Hi.
 I am Dongjin Seo, a student @[KAIST EE](https://ee.kaist.ac.kr).
 I have a dream of contributing to the world in any way(academic or industrial) to make it a better place.
 My research interest is mostly based on **application of Machine Learning** and **Machine Learning theory** itself.
-From my Bachelor and Master degree, I also got a great interest on **semiconductor** and **photonics**, respectively.
+From my Bachelor and Master degree, I also acquired experience in **semiconductor** and **photonics**, respectively.
 I sometimes enjoy my life by playing the piano, especially with my taste on **Jazz**.
 [Take a look!](https://soundcloud.com/dongjin-seo-743442835)

 ## Education